TOAST-DOCS/Network-Load-Balancer/en/public-api.md

 - - -

-### Create IP ACL Group
+### Create an IP ACL group

-Creates a new IP ACL group.
+Create a new IP ACL group.

 ```
 POST /v2.0/lbaas/ipacl-groups